mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **C. GIVE TO DIVINE VAULT (Trust the Gods)**

 **How:**
-- Surrender to Temple of Auriel
+- Surrender to Temple of Aethor
 - 1,000 holy wards seal them
 - Guarded by celestials and paladins
 - Theoretically eternal protection